-Born in Moscow, Russia, Olya moved to Toronto when she was 13 years old.
-She first started fencing in Moscow in 1998 as part of the developmental group that was created following the addition of women’s sabre to the Olympic program in 2004.
+Born in Moscow, Russia, Olya Ovtchinnikova moved to Toronto with her family as a 13-year-old.
+She had started fencing in Moscow in 1998 as part of the developmental group that was created following the addition of women’s sabre to the Olympic program at Athens 2004.

-Olya won her first international medal for Canada at only 15 years old, when she brought back the bronze from the Cadet World Championships held in Antalya, Turkey, in 2002.
-Olya went on to compete as part of the senior national team from 2005 to 2010.
-In 2007 she won the bronze medal at the Pan American Games in Rio de Janeiro.
-A year later Olya competed at the 2008 Olympic Games in Beijing where she finished 15th in the individual event and 7th in team.
+Ovtchinnikova won her first international medal for Canada when she was just 15, bringing back bronze from the 2002 Cadet World Championships in Antalya, Turkey.
+Ovtchinnikova went on to compete as a member of the senior national team from 2005 to 2010.
+In 2007, she won the bronze medal in team sabre at the Pan American Games in Rio de Janeiro.
+A year later, Ovtchinnikova competed at the 2008 Olympic Games in Beijing where she finished 15th in the individual sabre event and seventh in team sabre.

-Olya studied finance at St. John’s University in New York for two years before moving to Montreal to train with the national team in 2007.
-She graduated from Concordia University with a degree in marketing in 2013.
-She is now the Coordinator of Athlete Marketing at the Canadian Olympic Committee.
+Ovtchinnikova studied finance at St. John’s University in New York for two years before moving to Montreal to train with the national team in 2007.
+She graduated from Concordia University with a Bachelor degree in Commerce in 2013.
+She is currently completing a Masters Degree in Olympic Studies with the German Sport University of Cologne.
+She works as a Program Manage of Athlete Marketing at the Canadian Olympic Committee.